cysouw/diathesis/text/c07_reflexive.md

 ## Introduction

 In German, reflexive pronouns are easily identified in the third person as *sich*.
 One of the functions of reflexive pronouns is to indicate reflexive reference, i.e. to mark the identity of two different roles of the verb.
 But reflexive pronouns have many other functions in German.
-When using the grammatical term 'reflexive' a distinction has to be made between self-inflicting ~~reflexive reference~~ and other uses of ~~reflexive pronouns~~.
+When using the grammatical term "reflexive" a distinction has to be made between self-inflicting ~~reflexive reference~~ and other uses of ~~reflexive pronouns~~.

 Reflexive reference is typically illustrated with a verb like *waschen* 'to wash' [@next a].
-This verb has two roles, the 'washer' and the 'washee'.
+This verb has two roles, the "washer" and the "washee".
 Crucially, with self-inflicting reflexive reference using *sich* [@next b] these two different roles are still expressed in the sentence.
 The reflexive pronoun *sich* in [@next b] only indicates that the two roles are performed by the same participant, opposing it *ihn* to [@next a] in which the two roles are performed by different participants.
 With the reflexive pronoun in [@next b], both roles are still overtly present, so there is no reduction of the valency and there is no grammatical remapping of roles, and thus there is no diathesis in German.

 ::: ex
 a.
 Er wäscht ihn.
 b.
 Er wäscht sich.
 :::

 From a typological perspective, there is arguably a difference in this respect between languages with a reflexive pronoun strategy, like German, and languages that use a verbal derivation technique for marking self-inflicting reflexive reference [cf. @dixon2014: 172ff.].
-For such languages with a derivational strategy, the verb is being marked as 'self-inflicting' and one role is completely dropped.
+For such languages with a derivational strategy, the verb is being marked as "self-inflicting" and one role is completely dropped.
 In such languages, it is probably better to analyse self-inflicting reflexive reference as a kind of diathesis.

 In German, the reflexive pronoun is also used in many other constructions, and most of those show some kind of diathesis, for example an anticausative *sich* in [@next a], see [@sec:reflexive-anticausative] or an antipassive *sich* in [@next b], see [@sec:reflexive-accusative-antipassive].
 In these examples, the reflexive pronoun *sich* is not filling any role, but it is marking the valency alternation itself.
 There is a long tradition to call such constructions ~~middle/medium~~ or *Medialkonstruktion* in German.
-However, there turns out to be very many different kinds of 'middle' alternations, so I prefer to be more precise in separating and naming them here in this chapter [see also @kunze1997].
-To prevent confusion, I will simply not use the term 'middle' at all.
+However, there turns out to be very many different kinds of "middle" alternations, so I prefer to be more precise in separating and naming them here in this chapter [see also @kunze1997].
+To prevent confusion, I will simply not use the term "middle" at all.

 ::: ex
 a.
 Ich schließe den Schrank. \